Stadium MK: Rugby World Cup 2015

 On 8 October 2012, the organisers of the 2015 Rugby World Cup announced that the stadium was one of 17 to be short-listed for detailed appraisal, leading to the final choice of 12 stadiums to be announced in March 2013 It was officially announced as a venue for the 2015 Rugby World Cup on 2 May, and with the venue capacity to expand to 32,000, it hosted three fixtures.
 The first was a Pool D match between France and Canada on 1 October 2015 with France winning 41–18 with 28,145 in attendance.
 The second was a Pool B match between Samoa and Japan two days later with Japan winning 26–5 with 29,019 in attendance.
 The third and final was a Pool A match between Fiji and Uruguay three days later with Fiji winning 47–15 with new stadium attendance record, with 30,048 in attendance.

 Concerts

 The stadium has also hosted large-scale concerts performed by various music artists and groups:

 Other events

-The stadium was used as a centre-point for the 40th birthday celebrations of Milton Keynes which took place during 2007.
+The stadium was used during the 50th birthday celebrations of Milton Keynes which took place during 2017.

 Jehovah's Witnesses' annual conventions have been held at the stadium.

 The sci-fi convention Collectormania was held at the venue between 2009 and 2013.

-The 2021 and 2022 UK's Strongest Man competitions were also held at the stadium.
+The 2021 and 2022 UK's Strongest Man competitions were held at the stadium.

+The annual Milton Keynes Marathon starts and finishes in the stadium.